fair-research/bdbag/doc/api.md

 to the current directory.
 3. If the `input_path` (or previously extracted file) represents a valid bag directory, any remote file references contained within the bag's `fetch.txt` file will attempt to be resolved.
+If the `input_path` does not represent a valid bag directory, the function will terminate without errors and emit a log message stating this fact.
 4. Full validation will be run on the materialized bag.
 If any one of these steps fail, an error is raised.